 Windows, External Doors and Joinery

-Repair Category 1
+Repair Category 2

-Notes Windows were not all fully opened or tested and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of my inspection, no significant defects were noted.
-Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+There is visible expanding foam below the kitchen window, externally.
+Weathering evident to felt tiles to rear dormer cheeks.
+The seals of double glazing to the access door has failed, resulting in condensation between the panes of glass.
+These units can be repaired/replaced by a glazing contractor.

 External Decorations

-Repair Category 1
+Repair Category N/A

-Notes No significant defects evident.
+Notes Not applicable.